Quest for Fire (film): Critical response

-Quest for Fire holds a score of 88% on Rotten Tomatoes based on 24 reviews for an average rating of 7.4/10, the critical consensus stating "Its characters can't do much more than grunt, but that doesn't keep Quest for Fire from offering a deeply resonant -- and surprisingly funny -- look at the beginning of the human race."
+Quest for Fire holds a score of 88% on review aggregator Rotten Tomatoes based on 24 reviews for an average rating of 7.4/10.
+The website's critics consensus states, "Its characters can't do much more than grunt, but that doesn't keep Quest for Fire from offering a deeply resonant -- and surprisingly funny -- look at the beginning of the human race."
+On Metacritic, the film holds a weighted average score of 79 out of 100, based on 11 reviews, indicating "generally favorable reviews".

-Roger Ebert gave the film three-and-a-half stars out of four, writing that he saw it as a "borderline comedy" in the opening scenes, but "then these characters and their quest began to grow on me, and by the time the movie was over I cared very much about how their lives would turn out."
+Roger Ebert gave the film three and a half stars out of four, writing that he saw it as a "borderline comedy" in the opening scenes, but "then these characters and their quest began to grow on me, and by the time the movie was over I cared very much about how their lives would turn out."
 Gene Siskel of the Chicago Tribune awarded three stars out of four, stating that "you may be tempted, as I was, to shout wisecracks at the screen.
 But then the basic appeal of the story begins to work, and every so often we find ourselves asking ourselves, 'I wonder if that's the way it did happen?'
 And when that happens, 'Quest for Fire' has you hooked."
 Janet Maslin of The New York Times wrote that the film was "more than just a hugely entertaining science lesson, although it certainly is that.
 It's also a touching, funny and suspenseful drama about prehumans."
 Sheila Benson of the Los Angeles Times wrote that she did not know how historically accurate the movie was, "But this is film making, not carbon dating, and it seems that every piece of magic and the skill of every craft has been used to free our imagination, to let it soar with the film to see what life may have been like 80,000 years ago."
 Pauline Kael of The New Yorker wrote, "It's almost impossible to guess what the tone of this ape-man love story (based on a French novel, by J. H. Rosny, Sr.) is intended to be.
 Are we meant to laugh at the gaminess?
 At the men's werewolf foreheads?
 (Thick hair sprouts about an inch above their eyebrows.)
 The director, Jean-Jacques Annaud, seems to be willing for us to laugh but not sure about how to tell us when."

+С. J. Henderson reviewed Quest for Fire for Pegasus magazine and stated that "Quest For Fire is, possibly, the best science-fact film ever made.
+Although it may draw considerable flack from blind and fearful organizations such as the Moral Majority or the Catholic Church, it should be able to weather any attack.
+Simplistic and yet brilliant, it is the most optimistic film released so far in the '80s.
+Considering the way things are, it wasn't a bad decade during which to release it."